 Beth Miller is Treasurer of BNSF Railway Company, with more than 30 years of experience in rail industry financial management positions.
 Her current areas of responsibility include heading up BNSF's treasury and risk management functions, including execution of capital market transactions, corporate liquidity management, equipment financing, developing cash management solutions and compliance, oversight of the company's benefit plan investments, insurance procurement, insurance recoveries and compliance, and serving as President of two insurance companies.
 Prior to her current responsibilities she held various roles with increasing responsibility in the treasury and risk management areas, and had a leadership role in the inaugural SAP implementation at BNSF.
-Ms. Miller holds a BBA in Risk Management from the University of Dallas.
+Ms. Miller holds a BBA in Risk Management from the University of Wisconsin - Madison and a Master's of Science in Corporate Finance from the University of Dallas.
 She has served on the Board since February 1, 2019.

-Chris Neikirk is Vice President and Treasurer of Norfolk Southern Corporation (NS), with 30 years of experience in rail industry financial management positions.
-His current areas of responsibility include supervision of NS and Conrail pension and 401k plans, NS debt and capital markets transactions and capital structure management, long range planning, supervision of the treasury and investor relations functions, and investment management.
-Prior to his current role, Mr. Neikirk was Assistant Vice President Finance from 2012-2020, and Assistant Vice President Executive and served as Chief of Staff for the NS Chairman, President and CEO from 2007-2012.
-Before 2007, Mr. Neikirk's responsibilities at NS included treasury functions, pension and 401k management, capital market transactions, financial planning, interest rate and fuel hedging, equipment financing, investment management, investor relations and marketing.
+Chris Neikirk served as Vice President and Treasurer of Norfolk Southern Corporation (NS) until his retirement in June 2024, which marked 30+ years of experience in rail industry financial management positions.
+His areas of responsibility included supervision of NS and Conrail pension and 401(k) plans, NS debt and capital markets transactions and capital structure management, long range planning, supervision of the treasury and investor relations functions, and investment management.
+Prior to his role as VP Treasurer, Mr. Neikirk was Assistant Vice President Finance from 2012-2020, and Assistant Vice President Executive and served as Chief of Staff for the NS Chairman, President and CEO from 2007-2012.
 In addition to his work at NS, Mr. Neikirk served as Trustee and Investment Committee Chair for the City of Norfolk Employee Retirement System from 2007 to 2019.
 Mr. Neikirk holds a BA in Economics from the College of William and Mary and a Master's in Business Administration from Kenan-Flagler Business School at The University of North Carolina-Chapel Hill.
 He has served on the Board since February 1, 2017.